Aviators Affair: Victims

 Alexander Novikov, one of the victims of the Aviators Affair (sentenced to fifteen years in a labour camp).

-While Zhukov himself would survive this incident with a demotion, the People's Commissar of the Aviation Industry (Minister of Aviation Industry) A. I. Shakhurin, the Commander of the Air Force and chief marshal of aviation Alexander Novikov, the Chief Engineer of the Air Force Alexander Repin and a number (estimated as fifteen) of other generals and senior officers and officials were arrested, tortured and convicted; with many receiving death sentences (often commuted to imprisonment in Gulags).
+While Zhukov himself would survive this incident with a demotion, the People's Commissar of the Aviation Industry (Minister of Aviation Industry) Aleksey Shakhurin, the Commander of the Air Force and chief marshal of aviation Alexander Novikov, the Chief Engineer of the Air Force Alexander Repin and a number (estimated as fifteen) of other generals and senior officers and officials were arrested, tortured and convicted; with many receiving death sentences (often commuted to imprisonment in Gulags).
 Air marshal Sergei Khudyakov (arrested already in late 1945) was executed in 1950.
 One of the most notable Soviet officials who had lost power as a result of this event was Georgy Malenkov; on the other hand, it has temporarily strengthened the power of Andrei Zhdanov.

 Notable military victims of related purges of Soviet military included generals Grigory Kulik (arrested in 1946 and executed in 1950) and Vasily Gordov (arrested in 1947 and also executed in 1950).
 There was also, in the same year (1946), the Admirals Affair, targeting high-ranked officials of the Soviet Navy (such as Nikolai Kuznetsov).
 Similar events continued for several years (ex. the Artillery's Officer Affair of the early 1950s).